JoernBerkefeld/SFMC-Cookbook/einstein/recommendation/README.md

 > Source: [help.salesforce.com/articleView?id=mc_ctc_streaming_updates.htm](https://help.salesforce.com/articleView?id=mc_ctc_streaming_updates.htm&type=5)

 This is in theory possible, however so far I haven't gotten it to work.

+## Predictive Intelligence (PI) Data Extensions

+`PI_ABANDONED_CART_EVENT` and `PI_ABANDONED_CART_ITEMS` will never have any data, according to a [Partner webinar from Salesforce](https://share.vidyard.com/watch/ufsSo83N4VaCSpZzxhS7Eo).
+They were "part of an earlier attempt" of the solution but are no longer in use - but nonetheless still created together with your BUs.

 ## Einstein Email Recommendations